Azathothep/neongine/README.md

 Scenes.Load(sceneDefinition);
 ```

-If you want to load a serialized scene previously saved in a json file, you can also use the following method to build the scene directly from the file:
+After saving a scene in a serialized JSON file, you can load it later using the following method:
 ```c#
 string filePath = EditorSaveSystem.AbsoluteSavePath;
 Scenes.Load(filepath);